Family culture is so important and today’s topic in this series focuses on family identity.

 Family Culture Series

-- Family Culture: A Guide To Building Strong Families (Pt.
-1)
+- The beginning: Family Culture: An Ultimate Guide To Building Strong Families

-- Family Values: How To Determine Then Live Out What Matters Most (Pt.
-2)
+- Then read this: Family Values: How To Determine Then Live Out What Matters Most

-- Family Identity: The Thing Tight Knit Families Have That Others Don’t (Pt.
-4 you are here)
+- Family Identity: The Thing Tight Knit Families Have That Others Don’t ( you are here)

 You’ve Got A Family Culture… Embrace It

-And, odds are in this fast paced frenzied world, we aren’t even living out our deepest values.
-But that can change.
-And it doesn’t have to be hard, we just have to put our values front and center.
+And odds are, in this fast paced frenzied world we aren’t even living out our deepest values anyways.
+But… that can change.
+It doesn’t have to be hard, we just have to put our values front and center.

 “Activities that give us durable happiness are the ones we have a hand in creating.
 We don’t just sit back and receive pleasure (fun with family, etc.).
 We actually generate the pleasure ourselves.”